MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/device.md

 </StackLayout>
 ```

-The [`OnPlatform`](xref:Xamarin.Forms.OnPlatform`1) class is a generic class and so must be instantiated with an `x:TypeArguments` attribute that matches the target type.
+The [`OnPlatform`](xref:Xamarin.Forms.OnPlatform`1) class is a generic class that must be instantiated with an `x:TypeArguments` attribute that matches the target type.
 In the [`On`](xref:Xamarin.Forms.On) class, the [`Platform`](xref:Xamarin.Forms.On.Platform) attribute can accept a single `string` value, or multiple comma-delimited `string` values.

 > [!IMPORTANT]
 > Providing an incorrect `Platform` attribute value in the `On` class will not result in an error.
 Instead, the code will execute without the platform-specific value being applied.

+Alternatively, the `OnPlatform` markup extension can be used in XAML to customize UI appearance on a per-platform basis.
+For more information, see [OnPlatform Markup Extension](~/xamarin-forms/xaml/markup-extensions/consuming.md#onplatform).

 <a name="Device_Idiom" />

 ## Device.Idiom

-The `Device.Idiom` can be used to alter layouts or functionality depending on the device the application is running on.
+The `Device.Idiom` property can be used to alter layouts or functionality depending on the device the application is running on.
 The [`TargetIdiom`](xref:Xamarin.Forms.TargetIdiom) enumeration contains the following values:

 -  **Phone** – iPhone, iPod touch, and Android devices narrower than 600 dips^
 -  **Tablet** – iPad, Windows devices, and Android devices wider than 600 dips^